sumit2109kumar/aidTech-Calculator/README.md

 # aidTech-Calculator

 This is a simple calculator project built using HTML, CSS, and JavaScript.
 It provides basic arithmetic operations and a user-friendly interface for performing calculations.

 # Features

+* Addition
+* Subtraction
-* Addition,
+* Multiplication
-subtraction,
-multiplication,
-division operations
+* Division operations
-Clear button to reset the calculator
+* Clear button to reset the calculator
-Keyboard support for convenient input
-Responsive design for seamless usage on different devices Demo
+* Responsive design for seamless usage on different devices
-You can try out the calculator by visiting the live demo.

-Usage
+# Usage

-Clone the repository: git clone https://github.com/your-username/calculator.git Open the index.html file in your preferred web browser.
+Clone the repository: git clone https://github.com/sumit2109kumar/calculator.git Open the index.html file in your preferred web browser.

-Contributing
+# Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-License
+# License

 This project is licensed under the MIT License.

-Acknowledgements
-The calculator design was inspired by example.com.
-Keyboard event handling reference: MDN Web Docs.
-Contact
+# Contact

-If you have any questions or want to get in touch, you can reach me at your-email@example.com.
+If you have any questions or want to get in touch, you can reach me at sumitkumar.knp2019@gmail.com

+check out my Calculator Website----->https://aidtech-calculator.netlify.app/

 Thank you for checking out this calculator project!
 Any feedback or suggestions are greatly appreciated.

-Happy calculating!
+# Happy calculating!